lahavlipson/SimpleGL/README.md

 - add error checking
    - make sure the user doesn't create more than one scene instance
    - make sure the user calls render() exactly one time.
 Otherwise our program crashes!
-- create physics demo of bunny bouncing on springs
+- create physics demo of bunny bouncing on springs along with a comparison (no SimpleGL) executable
-   - add a version of this that doesn't use our library (we can use the first commit as a starting point)
 - make the parameter list a dictionary (i.e. std::map<std::string, double>) as opposed to a std::vector<double>
    - maybe we should limit the parameter list to non-linear transformations
 - add a default color for objects